What is Ecclesiastes all about?

-Being a reformed-Christian site, we have read various commentaries in that tradition.
+Being Reformed Christians, various commentaries exist in our tradition.
 One book that tends to elude many commentators is Ecclesiastes.
-Some take this book of the Bible as the crotchety complaints of an old man hardened by the sinfulness of the world.
-Others say it is an accurate nihilist approach to life without Christ, and that is about all they can teach the whole time no matter what chapter, sort of like the Christian-hippie movement’s, “don’t get high on drugs, but get high on Jesus.”
+Some take this book of the Bible as the crotchety complaints of a hardened older man.
+Others say it is an accurate nihilist approach to life without Christ.
+All they teach no matter what chapter is a sort of academic-sounding, “don’t get high on drugs, get high on Jesus.”

-The fact that we have such a mishmash of approaches to what should be an encouraging book for God’s people is not a book problem, but a problem with our sinful presuppositions;
+The fact that we have such a mishmash of approaches to what should be an encouraging book for God’s people is not a book problem, but a mess caused by sinful presuppositions.

 Ecclesiastes says nothing about “God’s love.”
 It is silent about His compassion and sympathy for hurting and ailing human beings.
 It lacks every indulgence of our present-day maudlin self-preoccupation.
 Instead of being warm, uplifting and positive, its message is cold, harsh and negative.
 How could something that is so insensitive to our pre-defined emotional and psychological needs possibly have anything useful to say?
 Not surprisingly, while Christians may accord it a place in their Bibles, they scarcely find room for it in their hearts and minds.
 For most, it remains a closed book.

 - Michael W. Kelley, “The Burden of God” (1993), p.
 3

 We ask a text to fit our mold, and if it doesn’t, we either relegate it to the background or mystify it (as seen among the “Jesus is the answer” crowd).
 Pick any of these approaches taken by most commentators, writers, and preachers, and they all seem to miss something.
 Ecclesiastes is a divinely inspired covenantal document representing the worldview that weaves through the whole canon of Scripture.